beansunited/odin-recipes/README.md

     -list contents (ls)
     -tab completion

-The goal of this project is to combine the above topics to create a functioning recipe website that has three websites total to help with practice HTML, git, and the command line.
+The goal of this project is to combine the above topics to create a functioning recipe website that has three recipes total to help with practice HTML, git, and the command line.

 Live preview at: https://beansunited.github.io/odin-recipes/